JoyZadan/shop-kbeauty/TESTING.md

 ### WAVE Web Accessibility Evaluation Tool
+[WAVE](https://wave.webaim.org/) was used to ensure that Shop K-Beauty's content is also accessible to individuals with disabilities.
+WAVE can identify many accessibility and Web Content Accessibility Guideline (WCAG) errors, which are then corrected following the results of the initial evaluation.

 ### a11y Color Contrast Accessibility for the Visually Impaired Test Results
+[a11y color contrast analysis tools](https://color.a11y.com/) were used to check for color contrast issues and color-pairings used on the site.
+Any errors or warnings are then corrected following the results of the initial evaluation.

 ### Responsive Design Testing